 My personal favourite is the adana kebap: lamb and beef minced together with spices and fresh salad on the side.
 If you enjoy spicy food you would love it.
 The cream lentil soup is also probably the best one I’ve tried.

-Side note: I really wish I could recommend our hotel, but at this point I can’t
+Travel advice: I really wish I could recommend our hotel, but I can’t

 Problem 2: Food.
-When I am travelling in a fishing area in a region famous for its traditional food, I look forward to great fish meals and great traditional food.
-Not re-heated sausages or trout stuffed with…ham (?!) for 14 leva… This is considered pricey even for a restaurant in downtown Sofia,so in a poor mountain area, where many people struggle to find jobs, it is outrageous.
+When I am travelling in a fishing area in a region famous for its traditional food, I look forward to great fish meals and authentic traditional food.

-Tip: If you have such a truly beautiful lakeview restaurant in a fishing area: use this to your advantage!
-With a new menu (and staff) this could be an amazing place.
-Hire a good chef who really knows how to prepare a variety of good fish dishes and rustic Rhodopean meals unique to the area.
-And put reasonable prices which match the quality of the food: the more you charge, the higher you set the bar, so make sure you reach it
+Tip: A Lakeview restaurant in a fishing area is a dream come true, do not waste it.
+Hire a good chef who really knows how to cook fish and prepare rustic Rhodopean meals unique for this region.
+And, please, put reasonable prices which match the quality of the food.
+The more you charge, the higher you set the bar, so make sure the price matches the quality.

 Problem 3: Service.
 It must be hard for 1 person to serve all tables in a restaurant.
 Especially if that 1 person covers all shifts from morning till evening.
 As a human, I understand that.
 But as a client I don’t want to spend money on poor service.
-Waiting for a quarter of an hour to get noticed by the waitress and sitting on a table full of dirty plates for 20+ minutes which nobody cleans up is not OK.
+Waiting for ages for your food and drinking wine on a table full of dirty plates which nobody cleans up for half an hour is simply not OK by any normal standard.

 A good hotel doesn’t have to be shiny or fancy at all: but it should be a place where you enjoy every part of your stay.
 Fixing the problem areas can make all the difference.